Star Wars: Knights of the Old Republic (video game): Legacy

-Darth Revan was set to appear in the Star Wars: The Clone Wars episode "Ghosts of Mortis" (S3,E17) as an influence to The Son, an embodiment of the dark side of the Force.
+Darth Revan was set to appear in the Star Wars: The Clone Wars episode "Ghosts of Mortis" (S3, E17) as an influence to The Son, an embodiment of the dark side of the Force.
 Although George Lucas commissioned the scene, he later cut it before the scene could be fully animated.
 The deleted scene was later released.
 In early 2017, plot elements from the game were referenced in the animated TV series Star Wars Rebels such as the Mandalorian Wars and the ancient Sith planet Malachor.

 A Darth Revan LEGO minifigure (5002123) was free from shop.LEGO.com and LEGO Stores with qualifying LEGO Star Wars purchases as a part of the 2014 "May the Fourth" promotion.

-In April 2019, Kathleen Kennedy was asked by MTV News about a potential Knights of the Old Republic adaption and stated, "Yes, we are developing something to look at.
+In April 2019, Kathleen Kennedy was asked by MTV News about a potential Knights of the Old Republic adaptation and stated, "Yes, we are developing something to look at.
 Right now, I have no idea where things might fall".
 The following month, BuzzFeed News reported that Laeta Kalogridis had been hired in the spring of 2018 to write a film based on the 2003 video game, and that she was close to completing the first script of a potential trilogy.
 Representatives refused to comment, and nothing has been reported since.

 Star Wars: The Rise of Skywalker - The Visual Dictionary, a book guide to the 2019 film Star Wars: The Rise of Skywalker, contained a reference in which one of the legions of Sith troopers of Palpatine's Final Order is named after Darth Revan.

 The game is part of Xbox Platinum Series/Classics for sales in excess of 1 million units.